It’s okay to want something. No, really. It’s okay.

 No “doing” necessary.
 Just knowing that it truly is okay to want things and to want them for any reason, whatever reason being perfectly fine, is what allows us to bring power to our desire and what we desire.

-Desire is not everything we’ve made of it – more importantly, it is not the limits we’ve placed on it.
+Desire is not everything we’ve made it out to be, in our hopes for enlightenment and greater self-awareness – more importantly, desire is definitely not the limits we’ve placed on it.
 Ain’t it good to know we have room to move about, for the sake of curiosity and wonder, to discover what we truly want in our lives?

 It’s soooooooo good.
 Pure bliss, even.